-It was noted by the Compensation Committee that the total compensation package for Mr. Watson was set at "below the 75th percentile average" range compared to the 2022 Combined Comparator Group and was comprised of: (i) a "below the 25th percentile average" range base salary for 2022; (ii) a below "average rounded (drop top and bottom)" cash bonus for 2022, and (iii) stock-based compensation for 2022 which is in the "above 75th percentile" range.
-The Compensation Committee noted that the total compensation package for Mr. Awram was set at "above the 75th percentile average" range compared only to the mining company peer group portion of the 2022 Combined Comparator Group and was comprised of: (i) a "below the 25th percentile average" base salary for 2022 (based upon COO data); (ii) a slightly "below average rounded" cash bonus for 2022; and (iii) stock-based compensation for 2022 which is in the "above 75th percentile" range (also based upon COO data).
-They further noted that the total compensation package for Mr. Kazemi was set at "above the 75th percentile average range" compared to the 2022 Combined Comparator Group and was comprised of: (i) a slightly below the "average rounded" base salary for 2022; (ii) an "above the 75th percentile average" bonus for 2022, and (iii) stock-based compensation for 2022 which is in the "above 75th percentile" range.
+It was noted by the Compensation Committee that the total compensation package for Mr. Watson was set at "below the 25th percentile average" range compared to the 2023 Combined Comparator Group and was comprised of: (i) a "below the 25th percentile average" range base salary for 2023; (ii) zero cash bonus for 2023; and (ii) stock-based compensation for 2023 which is in the less than "median rounded" range.
+The Compensation Committee noted that the total compensation package for Mr. Awram was set at "above the average rounded" range compared only to the mining company peer group portion of the 2023 Combined Comparator Group and was comprised of: (i) a slightly below "median rounded" base salary for 2023 (based upon COO data); (ii) zero cash bonus for 2023; and (iii) stock-based compensation for 2023 which is in the well above the "75th percentile" range (also based upon COO data).
+They further noted that the total compensation package for Mr. Kazemi was set at "above the 25th percentile average range" compared to the 2023 Combined Comparator Group and was comprised of: (i) a slightly below the "75th percentile" base salary for 2023; (ii) a well below the "25th percentile average" bonus for 2023, and (iii) stock-based compensation for 2023 which is in the "above 75th percentile" range.